snaphydroponics/user-guide.snaphydroponics.info/_en/seedling-production.md

 ### High Viability

 Good seeds germinate well.
 Seeds from reliable sources often list this metric as the germination rate percentage.
-The higher the percentage the more of the seeds will germinate.
+The higher the percentage, the more of the seeds will germinate.
 For example, in a packet containing 1,000 seeds that list the germination rate as 90%, we can expect to germinate 900 seeds from the packet.